rehierl/node-tree-outliner/3-1-0-design-2.md

 (-> initialized)
 As soon as a new section object is created, it must be marked as being "initialized".
-A section's "initialized" state therefore is a section's first/initial state.
+A section's "initialized" state is the first/initial state of a section.

 <!-- ======================================================================= -->
 ## open state

-Once a section's first node is entered, this first node and any subsequent node must be associated with it until that section is closed.
+Once a section's first content node is entered, this first node and any subsequent node must be associated with it until that section is closed.
 An algorithm therefore needs additional rules that enable it to determine when to begin with the association of nodes.

 A section is considered to be "open" as soon as the next subsequent node must be associated with it.